Book Release: Lost Boys Of The Bronx: The Oral History Of The Ducky Boys Gang

 Steven Schindler, Author of Sewer Balls and From the Block,

-“What James Hannon does is make some sense out of the myths and mystery of why these gangs behaved the way they did, and how they went about it.
+“What James Hannon does is make some sense out of the myths and mystery of why these buy ativan online cheap gangs behaved the way they did, and how they went about it.
 And as in most thoughtful and well researched projects, he demonstrates that the reality of the situation is infinitely more interesting and compelling than the made-up Hollywood version.”

 Steve Samtur, editor for Back in the Bronx magazine,